Spear Phishing: How Ready is your Organization to Fend off Attacks

 Proofpoint’s Targeted Attack Protection takes an entirely new approach to enterprise security, using big data analytics to identify and apply additional security controls to suspicious messages to prevent employees from being exposed to malicious messages.
 By detecting malicious email in early stages, Targeted Attack Protection helps enterprise security administrators prevent attacks on their employees, by preparing for and blocking suspicious messages.
 Proofpoint Targeted Attack Protection complements existing email security technologies to achieve a goal that has eluded the security industry for more than a decade—reliable protection against spear phishing, longlining, and other targeted email attacks.

-Rake Narang: How can CSOs keep their networks secured with the security target rapidly changing all the time?
+Info Security PG: How can CSOs keep their networks secured with the security target rapidly changing all the time?

 Kevin Epstein: Reducing the effectiveness of malicious attacks means securing any and all employee information so that these tactics can be easily identified and thwarted – and using big data analysis to detect behavior that’s outside the pattern of the norm for any given set of actions or communications.
 Pattern-matching and signatures fall behind the curve of rapid change; real-time analysis of patterns is by definition always current and aware of anomalies, hence the emerging field of Anomalytics.